In this post, I’ll show you all the thing you’ll see if you decide to visit Chernobyl. It might not be what you expect it to be.

 What will you see in you decide to visit Chernobyl?

-The place which will touch your soul: Pripyat.
-This was the closest city to the power plant, only 5 km away, and was home to the workers of the power plant.
-The city was new, and many of its buildings were never inaugurated, as the accident happened before they did.
-Like the stadium and the amusement park.
+The city was new, and many of its buildings were never inaugurated, as the accident happened before they did, like the stadium and the amusement park.

 What is my opinion about visiting Chernobyl?